alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 ---
-title: "A list is a monad (part 1)"
+title: "List is a monad (part 1)"
 date: 2025-06-29
 ---

 **This post got a lot more interest than expected!
 Currently working on revising this post to incorporate the excellent suggestions from Hacker News.
 Having said that, please still provide feedback.**

+Note July 6th 2025: this post's original title was "A list is a monad".
+It has been changed to "List is a monad".

 The term “monad” is often invoked when describing patterns in functional programming.
 Yet explanations typically swing between high-level metaphors and deep mathematical abstractions.
 Each approach offers part of the picture, intuition without precision, or rigor without intuition but seldom both.